AdobeDocs/commerce-admin.en/help/content-design/media-gallery-image-optimization.md

 ---
-title: Media Gallery Image Optimization
+title: Media Gallery image optimization
 description: Learn how to use image optimization for your [!DNL Commerce] media assets.
 exl-id: ba75e90a-406b-4b14-b049-0b78c4a27188
 feature: Page Content, Media
 ---
-# Media Gallery Image Optimization
+# Media Gallery image optimization

-The new [Media Gallery](media-gallery.md) provides an _Image Optimization_ feature, which improves performance and decreases media file sizes on the storefront.
+The new [Media Gallery](media-gallery.md) provides an _image optimization_ feature, which improves performance and decreases media file sizes on the storefront.
 This optimization is enabled by default and can be modified in the store configuration settings.

 ## Configure image optimization